 - Based on your VantageScore 3.0 pulled from TransUnion

-- Used for educational purposes — helps you track trends, get alerts, and learn credit habits
+- Used for educational purposes — helps you track trends, get alerts, and learn healthy credit habits

 What is a FICO credit score?

-A credit score is the three digit number given to rate your credit, based on your history of credit.
-A credit score ranges from 300 to 850—the higher, the better.
+A credit score is the three-digit number that rates your credit, based on your history.
+Scores range from 300 to 850 — the higher, the better.
 A strong score increases your chances of getting approved for loans, credit cards, and more.

 So, what affects your score?